 Some of the cost may be covered by insurance if the procedure is a medical necessity.
 Ask your plastic surgeon about filing for insurance.
 Purely cosmetic procedures are not covered by insurance.

 If the cost is too much to pay at once, ask your surgeon about monthly payments.
-For financing options and tips, continue reading about Patient Financing.

 About the Reviewer of This Article